clangordon/physics-bioweapon/README.md

 This is achieved via multiplexing of unique bioacoustic resonant harmonic assassination waveforms over the top of each other.

+Defensive body armour has to be precisely engineered.

+Small gaps of only millimetres would be fatal as the Physics Bioweapon mathematically targets body tissue for assassination.

+Quality body armour could take years to develop and manufacture.

 The Clan Gordon Physics Bioweapon; “will make thermonuclear war – look like a tea party.”

 ![Clan Gordon tartan](img/92nd_(Gordon_Highlanders)_Regiment,_and_Clan_Gordon_tartan,_tileable.png)